Black-Panthera/Dynamic_n-bit_Multiplier/README.md

 - **Propagation Delay**: Proportional to N (due to ripple carry)
 - **Critical Path**: Through all RCA stages

-NOTE : Other multipliers like Wallace tree multiplier, Booth multiplier, Dadda Multiplier run faster and are space efficient (industrial level) and the implementation here does not exploit parallelism.
+NOTE : Above implementation includes complile time input size handling only - no runtime reconfiguration.
+Other multipliers like Wallace tree multiplier, Booth multiplier, Dadda Multiplier run faster and are space efficient (industrial level) and the implementation here does not exploit parallelism.

 ## File Structure